DavidBabel/module-version/README.md

 ## Requirements

-Update your .travis.yml by adding in "" :
+Update your .travis.yml by adding in "script" part :

 ```yaml
 script: